0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

-# Kahoot Quiz Generator via AI
+# Kahoot Quiz Generator powered by AI

 This project shows how to use **any AI chatbot** to generate a Kahoot quiz automatically using your browser’s developer console.